 [Heading inserted in Gazette 30 Jun 2010 p.
 3149.]

 111B.
-Automatically becoming a covered GESB Super Member
+Covered GESB Super Members, who are automatically

-Subject to regulation 111C(1), every person who becomes a GESB Super Member on or after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 is a covered GESB Super Member.
+Subject to regulation 111C(1), every person who becomes a GESB Super Member on or after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 1 is a covered GESB Super Member.